 Ratatouille is made of fresh pepper, tomato, zucchini, eggplant, garlic, onion, and basil.
 Butter is used in the Brittany-style dish to assert the Breton flavour.
 It is delicious!
 You will not regret tasting the Brittany-style Ratatouille!

-If you have a sweet tooth, kouign-amann or butter cake is your best choice.
-Crunchy and soft, kouign-amann is made of butter and sugar folded into the dough, thus creating layers.
-When it is baked, sugar is caramelized.
-That’s why the locals describe it as “the fattiest pastry in the world.”
+If you have a sweet tooth, kouign-amann, or butter cake, is your best choice.
+Crunchy and soft, kouign-amann is made of butter and sugar folded into a dough, thus creating layers.
+When it is baked, the sugar is caramelized.
+That’s why the locals describe it as “the butteriest pastry in the world.”

-Caramels au beurre salé or salted butter caramel is another dish for those who have a sweet tooth.
-Trying it is one of the best things to do in Brittany.
+Caramels au beurre salé, or salted butter caramel, is another dish for those with a sweet tooth.
+Trying it is one of the sweetest things to do in Brittany.
 It is a traditionally crafted dish made from heavy cream, sugar, fleur de sel (sea salt), and the famous Breton salted butter.
-Their salted butter is known for its crunchy grains of salt that add to the taste and texture.
+Their butter is known for its crunchy grains of salt that add to the taste and texture.

-Now, our journey has come to an end!
-Hope you have enjoyed it.
 Tell us which tourist attraction you have loved the most in Brittany, France.
-After your tour here – do also consider the incredible city of Nice, or the historic city of Nantes, or of course Toulouse – another tourist favourite.
+If you’re planning to visit France, consider the incredible city of Nice, the historic city of Nantes, or Toulouse – another tourist favourite.